-I started by taking out the top row of drawers.
-Then, I had to remove all the slides and stops.
+Start by taking out the top row of drawers.
+Then, remove all the slides and stops.
 This step was a little hairy because they were glued on and/or secured by staples.
 Annoying.

 While I was pulling stuff off of the dresser I figured I might as well pull off the decorative thing on the bottom.
 I didn’t care for it, so gone it was.

 Then, I sanded done the spot where the decorative thing was.